 As part of the permanent exhibition, the Museum wishes to present a form of intangible heritage through the presentation of a series of witness accounts by the wives of sailors, captains, pilots, seafarers and shore dwellers – all involved with the river.

-“Son and grandson of sailor, ship’s boy at the age of 14, captain at 17, he crossed 250 times the Atlantic Ocean before venturing into Great North. hardly known waters.”
+“Son and grandson of a sailor, ship’s apprentice at age 14, captain at 17 – he sailed across the Atlantic 250 times before venturing into the almost unknown waters of the Far North.”